pliesveld/flashnote-backend/README.md

 Account registration, and confirmation email with Spring Boot Mail Image attachment upload, and dynamic resizing for mobile devices.
-Verification of content-type in audio / image file attachments Angular front-end; with bootstrap -- ( a work in progress )
+Verification of content-type in audio / image file attachments

 ## Installation

 $ git clone
 $ mvn clean generate-sources compile
-Configure the datasource in src/main/resources/dev-datasource.properties
+Configure the datasource in dev-datasource.properties

+Configure mail settings in application-local.properties

 $ mvn spring-boot:run

 Logging can be controlled through the system properties; LOG_APP_LEVEL, LOG_SQL_LEVEL, etc.  See log4j2.xml for details